strawberry-graphql/strawberry/docs/02_types/enums.md

   cone(IceCreamFlavour: STRAWBERRY)
 }
 ```

+> **NOTE**: GraphQL types are not a map of name: value, like in python enums.
+> Strawberry uses the name of the members of the enum to create the GraphQL
+> type.

 You can also refer to the GraphQL documentation about Enum types here:
 https://graphql.org/learn/schema/#enumeration-types GraphQL specification of